tkishel/pe_tune/README.md

 This eliminates the dependency upon PuppetDB to query node resources and classes.

-Nodes can be defined by `pe.conf` 'roles', or by infrastructure 'profiles'.
+Nodes can be defined by infrastructure 'roles' or 'profiles'.

 Refer to the [examples](examples) directory for details.